SMILE-data/SMILE/README.md

 # SMILE: A Multi-Modal Dataset for Understanding Laughter

 This is the repository of SMILE: A Multimodal Dataset for Understanding Laughter.
-It comprises SMILE dataset, and codes involving processing dataset and generation explanation reason behind the laughter.
+It comprises SMILE dataset, and codes involving the description of the dataset and evaluation for laughter reasoning.

 ## Installation
 ```